 Here is something you should think about: A huge brand like Amazon will have multiple sections, and each of these sections will contain hundreds of pages.
 In total, the crawlers could be looking at a couple of thousands of pages!

 Here, the perfect scenario would be of course to get all of these individual web pages indexed by the crawlers and get them to rank.
 But in many cases, making use of multiple redirect chains will negatively impact the SEO crawl budget.

 It is now vital that you understand the SEO crawl and its importance.

 Why is the Crawl Budget so important?

 Whenever you have an SEO campaign, the goal is always to increase the visibility of your brand, thereby, driving more customers to your website to purchase your products or services.

-With a higher ranking and an effective SEO implementation, you have an exponentially higher chance of visitors landing on your website and making a purchase, without which your brand might remain undiscovered even though you seem to provide the best products and services at competitive prices.
+With a higher ranking and an effective SEO implementation using SEO tools and techniques, you have an exponentially higher chance of visitors landing on your website and making a purchase, without which your brand might remain undiscovered even though you seem to provide the best products and services at competitive prices.
 Crawl budget optimization is very important to the brand in general as you might’ve guessed by now.

 So, how do you find out the SEO crawl budget for your website?

 Google Search Console can be used for this.
 The following steps denote how you can find out the SEO crawl budget for your website from Google:

 - Log in to Google Search Console with the details of your account